 Where the shoreline has been armored with sea walls, revetments, and other structures, the shoreline change data must be looked at very closely to determine the effects of the structures.
 The natural sources of beach sand for North Scituate Beach were severely diminished by seawall and revetment construction during the 1940s through the 1970s.
 Consequently, the trend of erosion is not only continuing in this area—it is increasing from approximately -0.5 to -2.5 feet per year.
 Transects on Scusset Beach in Bourne show long-term accretion rates of more than seven feet per year.
 However, the short-term accretion rates of approximately five feet per year are more reflective of the current shoreline trend.
 The north jetty of the Cape Cod Canal was constructed in the early 1900s and resulted in an initial rapid growth of Scusset Beach, contributing to the higher long-term rates that have since leveled off.

 In addition, the shorelines were derived from different historical maps, aerial photographs, and LIDAR (light detection and ranging) topographic data sources.
 Each shoreline was assigned an uncertainty value based on an estimate of errors inherent in the source material and method used to delineate the local high water line.
-These estimates of total shoreline position uncertainty, which ranged from 11.6 meters (38.1 feet) for 1800s shorelines to 1.27 meters (4.17 feet) for LIDAR-derived shorelines, should be considered when analyzing shoreline movement over time and were included in the calculation of uncertainty at each transect.
+These estimates of total shoreline position uncertainty, which ranged from approximately 11.6 meters (38.1 feet) for 1800s shorelines to approximately1.3 meters (4.2 feet) for LIDAR-derived shorelines, should be considered when analyzing shoreline movement over time and were included in the calculation of uncertainty at each transect.
 Each transect has values for long- and short-term rates, as well as estimated uncertainty values for those rates.
 The shoreline change rates should be looked at as a range, particularly for transects with uncertainty values that are greater than the shoreline change rate.
 For example, for a transect with an erosion rate of -1.0 feet per year with an uncertainty range of ±2.5 feet per year, the range for the shoreline change rate would be +1.5 to -3.5 feet per year—meaning that the area may be either eroding or accreting.
 To best protect coastal properties in the long term, the most aggressive rate of erosion over the expected life of the building or structure should be used for project design.

 See the USGS Open-File Report, Massachusetts Shoreline Change Mapping and Analysis Project, 2013 Update, for an in-depth explanation of the shoreline change project and data interpretation.